Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Problem Formulation

-In our motivating applications, $K = O(1)$, easily satisfying this requirement, although this assumption can tolerate a much larger number of actions since $s_0 \ll d$.
-In practice, this regime typically suffices unless the number of actions is combinatorially large or when the action set is continuous, which is not our focus and would require a separate treatment.
+\end{assumption} In our motivating applications, $K$ is small (e.g. a constant number of actions) and easily satisfies this requirement, although this assumption can tolerate a much larger number of actions since $s_0 \ll d$.
+In practice, this regime typically suffices unless the number of actions is combinatorially large or when the action set is continuous, which would require a separate treatment.